PatrickMaiyer/Portapack_Wiki/Debug-via-SWD-&-JTAG.md

 ![image](https://github.com/eried/portapack-mayhem/assets/86470699/84317aea-d40d-422b-97e7-888dfb6a04e4)

 When you select M4 debug
-→ you will need to update in the  launch.json file the proper .elf  file , according to the selected  proc_m4_file.ccp to be debug.
+→ you will need to update in the  launch.json file the proper .elf  file , according to the selected  proc_m4_file.ccp to be debug. (example :  "program": "${workspaceRoot}/build/firmware/baseband/baseband_weather.elf",)

 But when you select M0 debug ,
 → no need to update the application.elf file, because there is only a common one to all mayhem application.